Murder of Adam Anhang: Extradition, arraignment and trial

 Vázquez-Rijos' extradition was completed on September 24, 2015, when she was returned to San Juan, Puerto Rico under FBI custody.
 Vázquez-Rijos was brought before United States Magistrate Bruce McGiverin of the United States District Court for the District of Puerto Rico, who informed her of the details of the indictment against her.
 McGiverin stressed to the defendant that she faces life in prison if found guilty.
 The Magistrate also informed her that she would be assigned a public defender.
 Vázquez-Rijos was sent to the federal Metropolitan Detention Center in Guaynabo, Puerto Rico until her bail hearing on October 8, 2015.
 The trial was originally set to begin on August 28, 2017.
 Following multiple delays, it finally began on August 21, 2018.

 At trial, witnesses testified that Vázquez-Rijos watched as her husband was murdered, and then reminded Pabón-Colón that he needed to inflict an injury on her, in order to create the impression that both of them were victims of robbery.
 Evidence showed that Pabón-Colón wrote letters attempting to collect the fee for being a hitman, but Vázquez-Rijos' sister Marcia responded to Pabón-Colón saying that they did not have the money.

 On October 3, 2018, Vazquez-Rijos and two co-conspirators, her sister Marcia and ex-boyfriend José Ferrer Sosa, were all found guilty.
-All three face life imprisonment, with a sentencing hearing initially scheduled for January 29, 2019, and then delayed three times.
+All three faced life imprisonment, with a sentencing hearing initially scheduled for January 29, 2019, and then delayed three times.

 On March 15, 2019, Aurea Vazquez Rijos and her sister, Marcia Vazquez Rijos and an ex-boyfriend of hers, José Ferrer Sosa, were all sentenced to life in prison. Áurea was assigned BOP#46255-069 and Marcia was given BOP#42102-069 and are now at FMC Carswell.
 Jose's status is unknown.